Mabuya – Mabouya Lizard

 The Mabuya – Mabouya’s Physical Characteristics and Habitat

 The Mabuya – Mabouya Lizard has a streamlined body with smooth, shiny scales typical of skinks.
 Its colouration, ranging from brown to olive, provides camouflage against the forest floor and leaf litter.
 Adults, including the tail, generally measure between 15 to 20 centimetres in length.
-This species primarily inhabits Dominica’s rainforests, thriving in lowland and montane regions.
+This species primarily inhabits Dominica’s rainforests, thriving in lowland and montane forests.
 It favours areas with abundant ground cover, such as leaf litter and fallen logs, which offer protection and foraging opportunities.
 The skink’s distribution is widespread across the island, reflecting its successful adaptation to varied microhabitats.

 Behaviour, Diet, and Conservation Status